Total of people that favorited this listing

 For lunch, you will enjoy a dish you prepared this morning with Alison and Sidney’s favorite French artisanal cheese and freshly baked bread.
 After, your journey into the pastry kitchen begins.

 The class will finish at 5 p.m. and you will have leisure time until dinner.
-At 7:30 p.m. dinner is served and you will enjoy a culinary demonstration by both Alison and Sidney.
+At 7:30 p.m. you will enjoy a dinner demonstration with Alison and Sidney.

 Visit the old town which clusters around place Plumereau; its old houses restored to their former glory.
 Today this is the place for pavement cafes and people watching in the summer, but you will also stroll the smaller, narrow streets like Rue Briconnet and you will step back into the historic medieval city.

 To the south, you will find a Romanesque basilica, the Cloitre de St-Martin and the new Basilique de St-Martin.
 You are in the place which was once on the great pilgrimage route to Santiago de Compostela.
 St-Martin was a soldier who became bishop of Tours in the 4th century and helped spread Christianity throughout France.
 His remains, rediscovered in 1860, are now in the crypt of the new Basilique.

 The other old part, the cathedral quarter, on the other side of the main Rue Nationale, is dominated by the Cathédrale St-Gatien, a flamboyant Gothic building with 12th century decorated stonework covering the outside.
 Inside, the highlights are the 16th century tomb of Charles VIII and Anne de Bretagne’s two children, and the stained glass.